fedoranimus/todoist-api/source/includes/_items.md

 >>> api.commit()
 ```

 Complete a recurring task, and the reason why this is a special case is because we need to mark a recurring completion (and using `item_update` won't do this).
-See also `item_close` for a simplified version of the task.
+See also `item_close` for a simplified version of the command.

 ### Required arguments